 Q15.
-Are students in valid F-1 status while the request to change the OPT end date is pending?
+Do students remain in valid F-1 status while the request to change the OPT end date is pending?

 A15.
-If the H-1B revocation occurs before the H-1B change of status effective date, the student is still deemed to be in F-1 status while the data fix is pending.
+If the H-1B revocation occurs before the H-1B change of status effective da_te, the student is still deemed to be in F-1 status while the data fix is pending.